Halfway Run

 Halfway Run is a tributary of Rapid Run in Union County, Pennsylvania, in the United States.
 It is approximately 1.8 mi long and flows through Hartley Township.
 The watershed of the stream has an area of 1.51 sqmi.
 A number of waterlogged pingo scars occur near the stream.
 The lake is in the vicinity of the Halfway Run Natural Area and R.B.
 Winter State Park.
 Numerous tree species inhabit the land near the stream.

 Course

 Halfway Run begins in a valley in Hartley Township, near the border between that township and Lewis Township.
 It flows in a generally west-southwesterly direction alongside Bake Oven Mountain for virtually its entire length, receiving an unnamed tributary flowing from a spring called Boiling Spring.
 Eventually, the stream turns southwest and almost immediately enters Halfway Lake and reaches its confluence with Rapid Run.

 Halfway Run joins Rapid Run 11.08 mi upstream of its mouth.

 Hydrology

-Halfway Run is not designated as an impaired waterbody.
+Halfway Run is not designated as an impaired water body.
 Halfway Run is a clear stream.